Mount Kailash Helicopter Support Tour

 Permits

-• Chinese Group Visa: The main one is the Chinese Group Visa, which is processed through the tour operator instead of applying individually like a regular China visa.
+• Chinese Group Visa: Travelers entering Tibet from Nepal require a Chinese Group Visa, which is arranged through the tour operator rather than through an individual visa application.
 This alone can take around four to five working days in Kathmandu, which is why many travelers spend that waiting time doing sightseeing around places like Kathmandu city, Bhaktapur, or Chandragiri.

-• Tibet travel Permit: Apart from the visa, there is also the Tibet Travel Permit, which is required to enter Tibet at all.
+• Tibet Travel Permit: Apart from the visa, there is also the Tibet Travel Permit, which is required to enter Tibet at all.

 • Alien's Travel Permit: Then comes the Alien’s Travel Permit because the Kailash region falls under restricted areas.